stacks-network/stacks-core/NFT_USE_CASE.md

 ### Step 6b: Complete the withdrawal on the Stacks chain
 Use the withdrawal height we just obtained from the grep and substitute that for `WITHDRAWAL_BLOCK_HEIGHT`.
 You might need to wait a little bit for the hyperchain block to become official (even if the grep already returned a result) for the transaction to succeed.
+If the hyperchain has not advanced sufficiently, you may get the error `Supplied block height not found`.
 For now, this script assumes that the requested withdrawal was the only one in the hyperchain block it was a part of (thus, you may run into issues using this script if you are attempting to withdraw multiple assets in a short span of time).
 ```